sercan-yildiz-sy/Quickly/README.md

 [![Watch the video](https://img.youtube.com/vi/dak9Aag-XDw/hqdefault.jpg)](https://youtu.be/dak9Aag-XDw)

-For this project, I used .NET 9.0 and SQLite for backend data storage, building the application as a cross-platform .NET MAUI app.
+For this project, I used .NET 9.0 and SQLite for backend data storage.

 ## Features